7 Ways to Check Email Address Owners

 3. CRM Auto-enrichment Tools

-Freshsales auto-profile enrichment (Source: Freshworks)
+Freshsales auto-profile enrichment (Source: Freshsales)

-4. Browser Extension Look-up
+4. Browser Extension Lookup

 5. Trace the IP Address